Becoming a Vendor for JHU

 - W9 – Request for Taxpayer Identification Number and Certification Form W-9 (Rev. January 2011)

 - Independent Contractor Certification – For Services of $5,000 or more

 - Independent Contractor Agreement – For Short Duration Services of more than $5,000 and less than $50,000

-- Contractor Outage Request Form - Please complete the online outage request form including the project manager’s name, phone number, and email, as well as all other relevant outage information.
-The form will then route directly to the Project Manager for review and final completion inclusive of the WBS and accounting information.
+- Vendor Outage Request Form – Please complete the online outage request form, including the project manager’s name, phone number, email, and all other relevant information.
+The form will then route directly to the project manager for review and final completion, including the WBS and accounting information.